azriel91/proc_macro_rules/PITCHME.md

 ### Macros

-When would you use macros?
+Why would you use macros?

 * Increase ergonomics.
 * Reduce duplication.
-* Reduce boilerplate
+* Reduce boilerplate.

 +++